mwshinn/CanD/README.md

   scatterplot to a plot in a different subpanel.
 - **Easy positioning of raster (.png) images.** Currently, importing an image directly into matplotlib is difficult and results in aliasing artifacts.
-Canvas allows .png images to be positioned just like any other plot element.
+CanD allows .png images to be positioned just like any other plot element.

-Canvas does **not** provide:
+CanD does **not** provide:

 - Methods for plotting data.
-Canvas gives you a reference to the axis object, with which you may use any of matplotlib's standard plotting functions.
-[Seaborn](https://seaborn.pydata.org/) is a popular library which creates elegant and attractive plots with little effort, and is mostly compatible with Canvas.
+CanD gives you a reference to the axis object, with which you may use any of matplotlib's standard plotting functions.
+[Seaborn](https://seaborn.pydata.org/) is a popular library which creates elegant and attractive plots with little effort, and is mostly compatible with CanD.
 - Zero-thought layouts.
-Canvas will not find a good layout for you.
+CanD will not find a good layout for you.
-  If you want automatically-positioned subplots, Canvas is not the right choice for you.
-Canvas will, however, make it easy to implement a layout you have in your mind.
+  If you want automatically-positioned subplots, CanD is not the right choice for you.
+CanD will, however, make it easy to implement a layout you have in your mind.

-Canvas is currently pre-alpha software.
+CanD is currently pre-alpha software.
 Examples and documentation will be available eventually.

 Example